Adaptive Reordering Sampler with Neurally Guided MAGSAC: Conclusion

 \section{Conclusion}

-In this paper, we propose the Deep MAGSAC++ algorithm that achieves state-of-the-art accuracy while having comparable or better processing time to its less accurate alternatives.
-It runs in \textit{real-time} on most of the tested problems.
-Moreover, we show that exploiting additional geometric information (\eg, SIFT orientations and scales) in the loss function helps in capturing the underlying scene geometry.
-This extra information is available \textit{for free} when using partially affine covariant feature detectors, \eg, SIFT.
-The proposed AR-Sampler is superior to the traditional ones both when using predicted weights or SNN ratios as inlier probabilities.
-It is also demonstrated that the proposed Deep MAGSAC++ generalizes better than the state-of-the-art learning-based approaches and is able to learn the underlying scene geometry better thanks to the number of proposed improvements.
-We will make the source code and the models public.
+We propose ARS-MAGSAC, a novel algorithm for robust relative pose estimation that achieves state-of-the-art accuracy while maintaining comparable or better processing times than its less accurate alternatives.
+ARS-MAGSAC runs in real-time on most of the tested problems, making it highly practical for computer vision applications.
+Additionally, we introduce a new loss that leverages additional geometric information, such as feature orientation and scale, improving the robustness in challenging environments.
+For many features, this extra information is available \textit{for free}.
+For other ones, it can be easily extracted by, \eg, the Self-Scale-Ori method~\cite{lee2022self}.
+Furthermore, our proposed AR-Sampler outperforms traditional samplers, both when using predicted weights or SNN ratios as inlier probabilities.
+We also demonstrate that ARS-MAGSAC generalizes better than state-of-the-art learning-based approaches.

+\paragraph{Acknowledgements.} This research was supported by Research Center for Informatics (project CZ.02.1.01/0.0/0.0/16\_019/0000765 funded by OP VVV), by the Grant Agency of the Czech Technical University in Prague, grant No. SGS23/173/OHK3/3T/13, and by the ETH Postdoc Fellowship.